 B. HANDLER CONDUCT & CONTROL OF DOGS

-- All dogs must be at least one (1) year of age and not more than 12 years of age to compete in any I.W.P.A. event.
+- All sanctioned dogs must be at least one (1) year of age.
+Dogs may not be more than 12 years of age at the beginning of the season to compete in any IWPA event.
 The physical condition of the dog should always be taken into consideration and the Chief Judge may disqualify any dog they feel will be in danger of injury.

-- For the safety and welfare the animal, all dogs must be currently immunized against any contagious canine diseases (hepatitis, distemper, leptospirosis, parvovirus, kennel cough, rabies etc.).
+- For the safety and welfare of the animal, all dogs must be currently immunized against any contagious canine diseases (hepatitis, distemper, leptospirosis, parvovirus, kennel cough, rabies etc.).
 These vaccinations must be recognized by the state/ province in which the dog is pulling.
-The use of performance altering drugs including but not limited to controlled substances (i.e. illegal), stimulants, depressants, anabolic steroids or their precursors and suppressants shall be strictly prohibited.
+The use of performance altering drugs including but not limited to controlled substances (i.e. illegal), stimulants, oxygenators, depressants, anabolic steroids or their precursors, suppressants, CBD/THC, and diuretics shall be strictly prohibited.
 If an organization intends to test for illegal drug medications, it shall be declared so on the entry form.
 It is the handler's responsibility to submit documentation to declare use of any medication.

 - All contestants shall fill out an official I.W.P.A. entry form.

 - No bitch in season shall be allowed to compete or allowed to be on the premises.

 - No pregnant or nursing bitch shall be allowed to compete in an I.W.P.A. event.